-A combined level-set/mixture fraction approach with the capability to predict unsteady, partially-premixed flame configurations is proposed.
-The compressible flow solver incorporates high-order spatial and time differencing techniques coupled with a matching high-order overset procedure to permit the analysis of realistic problems which usually have very complex geometries.
-The coupling between chemical reaction and the flow field is achieved through a level-set flamelet formulation for premixed regimes augmented with a mixture fraction approach to account for variations in the equivalence ratio of the combustible mixture.
+In this paper, we further develop our combined level-set/mixture fraction approach for predicting truly unsteady, partially-premixed flame configurations, by re-evaluating our original procedures and providing further validations to re-affirm the accuracy of those procedures.
+The compressible flow solver incorporates high-order spatial and time differencing techniques coupled with a consistent high-order overset procedure to permit the analysis of realistic problems, which usually have very complex geometries.
+The coupling between chemical reaction and the flow field